 The Middleport Community Choirs are "a community of churches that sings from the heart."
 We are two choirs: the vocal choir (The Middleport Community Choir), and the hand bell choir (The Middleport Bell Tones).

-The MCC is a voluntary organization which is made up of approximately 40 active members from Middleport, Medina, Gasport, Lockport, Akron, and Lyndonville.
+The MCC is a voluntary organization which is made up of approximately 40 active members from Middleport, Medina, Gasport, Lockport, Akron, Lyndonville, and other surrounding communities.

 Our performance repertoire consists of a variety of mediums, including sacred, secular, Broadway, and contemporary choral works.